-Studies show increasing evidence that androgen drives breast cancerApril 10th, 2013 in Cancer /
+Studies show increasing evidence that androgen drives breast cancerApril 10, 2013 in Medicine & Health / Cancer

 Estrogen and progesterone receptors, and the gene HER2 – these are the big three markers and/or targets in breast cancer.
 Evidence presented at the AACR Annual Meeting 2013 adds a fourth: androgen receptors.